 What is a Jellyfish?

 A jellyfish, contrary to what its name suggests, is not actually a fish.
-These animals are types of plankton, and distant relatives of corals and sea anemones.
+These animals are types of plankton and distant relatives of corals and sea anemones.
 Most notably, their bodies are essentially made of water, having no bones whatsoever.
 In fact, jellyfish are composed of about 95% water!
 A good way of visualizing this is: if a jellyfish washed up on the beach, after a while, due to evaporation, it would basically disappear!

-Another characteristic feature of jellyfish are their tentacles, although not all species have them.
+Another characteristic feature of jellyfish is their tentacles, although not all species have them.
 The tentacles serve a dual purpose: they are used to catch food and for self-defense.
 Each tentacle is covered with special cells called cnidoblasts, which are capable of unleashing a painful sting.

 What a jellyfish is actually doing when it stings you is injecting its venom into your body.
 It just so happens that this venom is, unfortunately, a neurotoxin (affecting the brain) and is used to incapacitate or kill jellyfish prey, but is seldom fatal to humans (phew!).
 If you do happen to be stung though, you will experience a set of symptoms that include pain, skin rashes, fever and muscle cramps.
 The best way to deal with the sting is by rubbing the affected area with alcohol, vinegar or ammonia.